handshou/proposal/README.md

 # Proposal

-While a proposal is made by one of two people, the other must accept within a time period or the proposal will be rejected by timeout.

 This is an illustration to learn Higher order components (HOC) & Promises.

 To start the project, use `npm start`.
 Bootstrapped with [Create React App](https://github.com/facebook/create-react-app).